Joint Pilot and Unknown Data-based Localization for OFDM Opportunistic Radar Systems: Numerical Results

 To evaluate the localization performance, we use the Hit-Rate and the \gls{rmse} for both $\sin(\UEaoaEst)$ and $\UErangeEst$.
 The HitRate is defined as the proportion of estimates falling within the main lobe of the likelihood, i.e., where the absolute error is smaller than half the resolution $\UEsinaoaRes$ or $\UErangeRes$.
 Those two quantities are represented against the \gls{snr}, defined here as

 where $\dataConstVar$ is the symbol variance (assumed identical for pilots and data).
 From Assumptions \ref{ass:stillness} and \ref{ass:los}, no fading is modeled\footnote{For the sake of simplicity, we do not introduce either path-loss attenuation in the channel model or in the \gls{snr} definition, as it affects all methods identically.
 Nevertheless, it was verified through simulations that including it only shifts the \gls{snr} axis and does not change any conclusions regarding the results.} and $\channelcoeff = e^{j \phi}$ with $\phi \sim \mathcal{U}_{[0,2\pi)}$.
 We set $\dataConstVar = 1$ and therefore, $\snr = 1/\noiseVar$.
+Finally, each Monte Carlo trial draws random \gls{ue} position, data sequences, channel coefficients, and noise realizations.